 “KWAM1 Is Not Royalty”: Man Alleges on the Origin of Singer Amid Kingship Battle, Video Trends

-- Nigerian Fuji legend K1 De Ultimate, aka K1, is embroiled in a new controversy amid a kingship battle
+• Nigerian Fuji legend K1 De Ultimate, aka K1, became embroiled in a new controversy amid a kingship battle

-- In the video, the man questioned the singer’s eligibility for any kingship role, gaining the attention of many
+• The man questioned the singer’s eligibility for any kingship role, gaining the attention of many online

-Nigerian socialite Balogun Eko has stirred an online sensation with his new accusation concerning Fuji superstar Wasiu Ayinde, professionally known as KWAM 1 or K1 De Ultimate.
+Nigerian socialite Balogun Eko has stirred online buzz with a fresh accusation concerning Fuji superstar Wasiu Ayinde, popularly known as KWAM 1 or K1 De Ultimate, and his claim to the Awujale throne.

 Balogun Eko, the Chief Balogun of the Epetedo Area, stated that K1 De Ultimate is not from Ijebuland.